D. A. Sharpe Home Page

 My Interests: My Hobby is genealogy and history.

 I have political interests and have served various roles in and for the Republican Party, in Missouri and in Texas, including being an elected Precinct Chairman in two different precincts in Dallas County, Texas, and elected to numerous Senatorial and to Republican Conventions in both Missouri and Texas.
-Suzanne and I have been delegates to every Texas Republican State Convenetion since 1988, except for 1990 (when we were in Europe).
+Suzanne and I have been delegates to every Texas Republican State Convenetion since 1988, except for 1990 (when we were in Europe) and 2014 (recovering from heart surgery).
 I have served as an Election Judge or have had other election responsibility for almost all of the elections since 1974.

-It was my privilege to be elected delegation leader from Wise County, Texas to the Republican State Convention in 2000, 2002, 2004, 2006 , and in 2010.
-Suzanne and I were alternte delegates who attended the Convention in 2008 as well.
+It was my privilege to be elected delegation leader from Wise County, Texas to the Republican State Convention in 2000, 2002, 2004, 2006 , 2010.
+Suzanne and I were alternte delegates who attended the Conventions in 2008 and 2012as well.
 It has been my privilege to be elected Chairman of the Wise County Republican Party to two-year terms in 2000, 2002, 2004 and in 2006.
 In that role, Suzanne and I have been able to participate in the festivities of the 2001 and the 2005 Presidential Inaugurations of President George W. Bush. and the 2009 Inauguration of President Obama.
 In 2002 and 2007, we attended the Gubernatorial Inaugurations of Gov. Rick Perry.
 Our elected roles have enabled us to enjoy Christmas receptions in our Texas Governor's mansion in 2001 and 2005.
-Current I serve by the Governor's appointment and by Senate confirmtion to a regulatory agency, the Texas Board of Examiners of Dietitians.
-Currently I serve as Chairman of the Wise County Early Votin and Ballot Board for elections, an official County position.
+Currently I serve by the Governor's appointment and by Senate confirmtion to a regulatory agency, the Texas Board of Examiners of Dietitians.
+Recently, I served as Chairman of the Wise County Early Votin and Ballot Board for elections, an official County position.
 For a city position, I serve on the Historical Commission of the City County of Aurora, TX.

 D. A. Sharpe